nhs-england-tools/repository-template/docs/developer-guides/Scripting_Terraform.md

 TF_ENV=test AWS_PROFILE=my-test-environment make terraform-apply opts="-auto-approve"
 ```

-To use the same terraform config in a github action, see the docs [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+To use the same `terraform` files in a GitHub action, see the docs [here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ### Your stack implementation